jagrvargen/holbertonschool-low_level_programming/0x09-arc_argv/README.md

 2. args2 - Prints all the arguments it receives.

 3. mul - Prints the result of numbers provided to the program as command line arguments, followed by a new line.

+4. add - Adds positive numbers.
+If no number is presented, prints Error and returns 1.